15 Ways Being An Older Sibling Defines You As A Person

 Two young Men Exchange ideas in a Cafe

 Jealousy will inevitably crop up.
-“Sibling rivalry” was coined for a reason.
+“Sibling rivalry” (which according to Lapham’s Quarterly was coined by David M. Levy) is known for a reason.
 Perhaps your parents had your younger sibling(s) a little later in life and now have more time to devote to them, or maybe your parents are more financially stable when the baby sibling comes so they get the new car, new clothes, new everything that you didn’t receive.
 Regardless, remember that jealousy is the catalyst for bitterness, and bitterness, once rooted, is hard to unearth.

 13. You’re provided with an irreplaceable relationship.